 Congratulations on taking the first step to taking a group of students abroad!
-The Faculty-Led Study Abroad Programs Committee has created a Faculty-Led Study Abroad Manual (PDF) to aid you in the process as well as provide you with the necessary forms to fill out.
-This site will touch on topics which are expanded upon in the manual, so you should read the manual carefully.
+To assist you in your program development, the Faculty-Led Study Abroad Programs Committee has created a Faculty-Led Study Abroad Manual to aid in the process and provide you with the necessary forms to fill out.
+This site will touch on topics which are expanded upon in the manual, so you are encouraged to read the manual carefully.

 Overview of steps to creating a successful study abroad program

 - Plan early – up to a year in advance

 - Create a tentative academic syllabus and travel itinerary

 - Submit your proposal to your department, school, or college

 - Meet with the Office of Global Education: Education Abroad division

 - Construct a budget and identify the payment procedure

 - Create program application materials

 - Submit program application and related documents to Education Abroad